 “As conferences and trade shows put their events on hold in 2021, more businesses will search for alternative ways to sell their products and services.
 Content marketing is going to play a larger role in this transition and I’m not talking about ads.
 Businesses will turn to the media to try to introduce their products to consumers and enterprise.
 The successful ones will find ways to sell online.” – Mark Macias, MACIAS PR

-It wasn’t easy for many companies to get their message out in 2020.
-The media had a focused and tight narrative it wasn’t looking for and if you didn’t fit into it, your brand didn’t get into the conversation.
+It difficult for many companies to get their message out during COVID.
+The media had a tight narrative during the pandemic, and it wasn’t looking for alternatives.
+If you didn’t find a way to fit your story into the cycle, your brand didn’t get covered.

 Content marketing is already playing a larger role with PR.
 Getting a news story placed is difficult for even the best PR firms.
 However, content marketing gives many of these PR agencies an opportunity to build a more consistent brand.